 Noccalula Falls Park – This natural wonder features a 90-foot waterfall named for Noccalula, a young Cherokee maiden who plunged to her untimely death rather than forsake her true love.
 She is memorialized by a statue and the engraved story of her fate.
 Nestled among the trees in the park is a pioneer village, a War Memorial and Museum, botanical gardens, walking/mountain bike/hiking trails, sightseeing train, playground, mini-golf, picnic pavilions, Wedding Chapel and honeymoon cabins, and meeting facilities.
 Noccalula Falls is home to an exciting variety of annual events, including “Christmas at the Falls” which features millions of lights set in Christmas-themed settings.
 Noccalula Falls Park entrance is located at 1500 Noccalula Road, Gadsden, AL. 256-549-4663

-Shady Grove Dude Ranch– Guided mountain (hourly) trail rides, hourly rates or combination packages with a meal cooked out on the trail.
+Shady Grove Horse Ranch – Guided mountain (hourly) trail rides, hourly rates or combination packages with a meal cooked out on the trail.
 Hay rides and more!
 Bunk in the “Roundup” or one of our rustic cabins.
 Located in Mentone, Alabama, just off County Road 165.
 256-634-4344

 True Adventure Sports – Your enthusiastic guides to outdoor activities on Lookout Mountain and Fort Payne.
 We provide outdoor gear, rock climbing, rappelling, camping, canoes, kayaks, shoes, clothing, snacks, guided trips, lessons & team building.
 We also now have scooters for rent to travel around the Lookout Mountain attractions.
 13102 Alabama Hwy.
 176, Fort Payne.
 256-997-9577